 A. Martin Berlin Chair in Mechanical Engineering

-Paul is the Director of the Berkeley Energy and Climate Institute (BECI), and was previously the Director of the Center for Information Technology Research in the Interest of Society (CITRIS) He is a professor in the Department of Mechanical Engineering at UC Berkeley, and holds the A. Martin Berlin Chair.
+Paul Wright is the Director of the Berkeley Energy and Climate Institute (BECI), and was previously the Director of the Center for Information Technology Research in the Interest of Society (CITRIS) He is a professor in the Department of Mechanical Engineering at UC Berkeley, and holds the A. Martin Berlin Chair.
 He is also a Co-Director of the Berkeley Manufacturing Institute (BMI) and the Berkeley Wireless Research Center (BWRC).
 He holds a B.Sc. and Ph.D. in Industrial Metallurgy from the University of Birmingham, England.

-Mary Katherine Collins, Program Director
+Mary Collins, Program Director

-Mary is a Program Director with the American Jobs Project, where she works to promote our advanced energy economy through collaboration with academics, non-profits, business leaders, policy makers, and other stakeholders.
+Mary Collins is a Program Director with the American Jobs Initiative, where she works to promote our advanced energy economy through collaboration with academics, non-profits, business leaders, policy makers, and other stakeholders.
 She has presented at conferences such as the American Wind Energy Association, co-taught a course on economic development and advanced energy at UC Berkeley, and authored several reports on state-specific strategies to encourage clean energy manufacturing, with a focus on wind, additive manufacturing, and advanced materials.
 She has a M.P.P. from UC Berkeley with an emphasis on energy policy and economic development.
 From 2010 to 2013 she served in Peace Corps Panama as a Sustainable Agriculture Extension Agent, Co-Director of the Gender and Development Committee, and as a Regional Coordinator for Peace Corps Panama.
 Prior to serving in Peace Corps, she worked in several Smithsonian laboratories and was a veterinary technician and manager at a small, family-owned business.
 She has a B.S. from Virginia Tech, is a certified yoga instructor, and serves on the board of directors of a local non-profit called MESA.

 Kate Ringness, Program Director